cookie777/myengsite/content/posts/travel-companion.md

 In terms of motivation, it become harder to travel overseas if you are alone.
 This is because you have to prepare a lot and you also need to think about reservation and insurance.
 They are boring and difficult to consider.
 However, by sharing some tasks with your partner, it will become more pleasant and not so hard.
 When I visited to foreign country with my friend, even preparation was fun and good experiences.
 Thus, I think traveling alone could be boring or tired.

 ## Body3
+On the other hand, there are some problems with my assertion.
+You have to consider both schedules.
+In addition, when you want to go someplace and your partner wants to go to a different locatio, it will also occur trouble.
+However, it is still worth going with someone, because you can create more pleasant and happiness than those troubles.
+For example, I used to argue with my partner about where to go during the trip, but it was still a great experience.

 ## Conclusion
+In conclusion, I affirm that if you want to visit abroad, it is recommended to go with someone you know.
+This is because of security and motivation reasons.

+* 330 words in 29.5 minutes = 11.186 wpm

 # Review
 * 7/25